nuxt/docs/en/api/configuration-server.md

 - Type: `Object` or `Boolean`
 - Default: `false`

-Enabled `server.timing` option (disabled by default) adds a middleware to measure SSR generate time and add it to headers ('Server-Timing')
+Enabling the `server.timing` option adds a middleware to measure the time elapsed during server-side rendering and adds it to the headers as 'Server-Timing'

 ### Example using timing configuration

 `server.timing` can be an object for providing options.
-Currently supported one is total.
+Currently, only `total` is supported (which directly tracks the whole time spent on server-side rendering)

 ```js
 export default {